 This research was expanded into cross-disciplinary areas, and kept Karen busy exploring the power of the mind to heal.
 Around this time, Karen also started taking courses in clinical hypnosis, and began practicing hypnosis with her children, family, friends, and just about anyone who would volunteer.
 Eventually, she gained the confidence to share this healing art with private-practice clients.
 The results were so miraculous, that by 2007, Karen decided to open up a clinic to teach people about the power of hypnosis, mindfulness and integrative psychotherapy.

 As the founder and President of Daybreak Therapy and Training, Karen is so happy to be part of a thriving and growing community of counselling professionals offering excellence in mind-body therapies.
-In her full-time private practice, Karen specializes in anxiety issues including: panic, fears, phobias, OCD and Generalized Anxiety Disorder.
+In her clinical practice, Karen specializes in anxiety and trauma-related issues including: panic, fears, phobias, PTSD, OCD and Generalized Anxiety Disorder.
 She is also the author of Breaking the Worry Trance, an online educational program teaching mindfulness-based approaches to healing anxiety.
 Along with her Daybreak colleagues, she is committed to the integration of evidence-based psychotherapy and conventional counselling with the ages-old wisdom of ancient psycho-spiritual healing traditions.

 Having taught mindfulness and meditation practices along with self-hypnosis strategies to thousands of individuals, Karen’s approach to life and work is one that nurtures mindfulness, inquiry and compassion.
 These days, her favourite thing to do is simply marvel at the beauty and keen intelligence of her two adorable daughters who became young adults in the blink of an eye.